Butterfly 3000: Release

-On 10 June, the band announced a pre-order for 11 vinyl variants, each printed in a different language (the standard English variant, and the limited-edition Hindi, Dutch, French, German, Japanese, Mandarin, Russian, Spanish, Thai and Turkish variants).
+On 10 June, the band announced a pre-order for 11 vinyl variants, each printed in a different language (the standard English variant, and the limited-edition Hindi, Dutch, French, German, Japanese, Latin, Mandarin, Russian, Spanish, Thai and Turkish variants).
 In addition, each individual record is a surprise color or "lucky dip of either Caterpillar Red Wax, Chrysalis Yellow Wax or Butterfly Blue Wax."
 The band released the album digitally on 11 June as planned in Australia, but put the album online for all other territories early through Bandcamp.

 No information was revealed other than the aforementioned attributes and a 15-second snippet until its release, no singles were revealed, and unlike the band's last few albums, the album did not leak.
 In anticipation of the release, frontman Stu Mackenzie stated that it was his "favourite Gizzard album".

+Translated versions

+On July 2022, the band released a special edition of the album with all 10 songs translated into Noongar after approached by Noongar fan Tyrone Hansen, whose mother Merinda is a teacher of the language; both Merinda and friend Lois Spehn-Jackson translated the lyrics.
+All proceedings of this edition (titled Bindi Bindi 3000) are donated to the Langford Aboriginal Association serving metropolitan Perth.